psychemedia/island-storynotes/edward-woodville.md

 If not, you'll have heard of his sister.
 Or at least, her sons, Edward's nephews: the Princes in the Tower, killed by Richard III to shore up his claim to throne.

 In fact, many of the Woodville family had interesting tales to tell: let's start with Edward Woodville's mother, Jacquetta.
-She was the sister-in-law of Henry V, and and aunt of Henry VI, the last King of the House of *Lancaster*.
+Her brother-in-law, from the House of *Lancaster*, was Henry V, and her nephew Henry VI, also of *Lancaster*.

 When her husband, the Duke of Bedford (Henry IV's brother) died, Jacquetta, still aged only 21, remarried one of her husband's knights, Richard Woodville, Edward's father.

 Edward's aforementioned sister, Elizabeth, whose first marriage ended with the untimely death of *her* husband, who had been a supporter of the House of Lancaster.
 But then she secretly married the *York*ist King Edward IV.
 As well as being mother to "the Princes in the Tower", Elizabeth had had several other notable children, not least the short lived King Edward V, and a daughter called Elizabeth.

-That Elizabeth, Edward's niece, Elizabeth *of York*, went on to marry the *Lancastrian* and first of the Tudors, Henry Tudor, which is to say, Henry VII.
+That Elizabeth, Edward's niece, Elizabeth *of York*, went on to marry the first of the *Tudors*, Henry Tudor, which is to say, Henry VII.

-So this makes Edward's mother the sister-in-law of a Lancastrian King, and his sister the wife of a Yorkist King and the mother-in-law of a Lancastrian one.
+So looking sideways across three generaterions, this makes Edward's mother the sister-in-law of a Lancastrian King, and his sister the wife of a Yorkist King and the mother-in-law of a Tudor one.

-Needless to say, it also means that Edward's niece had an interesting family story, being the daughter of Edward IV, the sister of Edward V, the niece of Richard III, and, incidentally, the mother of two queens by marriage: Margaret, Queen of Scotland, and Mary, Queen of France; she was also the mother of our very own English Henry VIII, and the grandmother of Edward VI, Mary I, and Elizabeth I. Got that?
+Needless to say, it also means that Edward's niece had an interesting family story.
+Not only was she the daughter of Edward IV (York), she was also the sister of Edward V (York), the niece of Richard III (York), and, incidentally, by virtue of her marriage to Henry VII (Tudor), the mother of two queens: Margaret, Queen of Scotland, and Mary, Queen of France; she was also the mother of our very own English Henry VIII, and the grandmother of Edward VI, Mary I, and Elizabeth I. Got that?

 But this story isn't about them.
 It's about Edward.